google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 ## Update: Rust {: #update-rust }

-After publishing this article, [Nick Fitzgerald](https://twitter.com/fitzgen) from the Rust team pointed us to their excellent Rust WASM book, which contains [a section on optimizing file size](https://rustwasm.github.io/book/reference/code-size.html).
+After publishing this article, [Nick Fitzgerald](https://twitter.com/fitzgen) from the Rust team pointed us to their excellent Rust Wasm book, which contains [a section on optimizing file size](https://rustwasm.github.io/book/reference/code-size.html).
 Following the instructions there (most notably enabling link time optimizations and manual